 With the request for development on the rise, more organizations are looking to implement Leadership Development Programs than in previous years (LinkedIn Learning 2022 Workplace Learning Report).
 The question then becomes; do you implement with internal resources or look to an external partner?
 The benefits of outsourcing your leadership development programs are straightforward.

-Objective Voice: Outsourcing provides your organization with an objective voice to help uncover blind spots.
+Objective Voice: Outsourcing leadership training programs provide your organization with an objective voice to help uncover blind spots.
 An effective partner will consider your company’s strategy and culture when implementing a program while providing an outside perspective.
 This should not remove your voice in the process.
 A successful program (even outsourced) should still incorporate collaboration between external partners and internal stakeholders to ensure the program includes nuances critical for a successful program.

-Access to the Most Current: Programs developed using internal resources often need to be repeated over time to get the most for your time spent.
+Access to the Most Current: Leadership development courses developed using internal resources often need to be repeated over time to get the most for your time spent.
 By outsourcing, you’re able to take advantage of the most innovative and current training year to year.
 If a new training need is uncovered, you can easily swap out a topic in subsequent programs with an external partner.

 An effective partner will consider your company’s strategy and culture when implementing a program while providing an outside perspective.